Schentrup-Software/Non-Parker-Square-Finder/README.md

 # Non-Parker Square Finder

-A program to search for a magic square of squares, informally known "Non-Parker Square" (http://theparkersquare.com/).
+A program to search for a magic square of squares, informally known as a "Non-Parker Square" (http://theparkersquare.com/).
 This app is .NET 5 console app and can be run using Visual Studio.

 ## Methodology